 This might be a surprise twist that no one saw coming, but this Morocco booth is better and cheaper under Walt Disney World management than under the prior third party operator…

-Here’s the food menu for Tangierine Cafe – Flavors of Medina:
+Here’s the food menu for Tangierine Cafe – Flavors of Medina during the 2023 EPCOT Food & Wine Festival:

-- Fried Falafel Pita with tahini sauce (Plant-based)
+Fried Falafel Pita with Tahini Sauce (plant-based item)

-- Stone-baked Moroccan Bread with hummus, chermoula, and Zhoug dips
+Stone-baked Moroccan Bread with Hummus, Chermoula and Zhoug Dips (plant-based item)

 Tangierine Cafe Flavors of Medina Beverages:

-Now our photos and reviews of each item from the Tangierine Cafe: Flavors of Medina Global Marketplace at the 2022 Epcot International Food & Wine Festival.
-(Note: these have not yet been updated with fresh reviews of the new items at the 2022 Epcot Food & Wine Festival.
-Stay tuned for that!)
+Now our photos and reviews of each item from the Tangierine Cafe: Flavors of Medina Global Marketplace at the EPCOT International Food & Wine Festival.

 The chicken is a winner from a taste and quality perspective, as it’s tender and nicely seasoned.
 Portion size was a bit disappointing, but that could’ve just been poor luck.
 Given the rest of the menu, we’d consider this skippable.